michelmf/mlops_zoomcamp/README.md

 # MLOps ZoomCamp

-Resources and solutions from (MLOps Zoomcamp)[https://github.com/DataTalksClub/mlops-zoomcamp].
+Resources and solutions from the [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp).

 More details soon.